rawnet/storybook-design-system/README.md

 8. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(Do not change it manually).**

 9. **`README.md`**: A text file containing useful reference information about the project.

-## Contribute

-If you encounter an issue with the template, we encourage you to open an issue in this template's repository.

 ## Learning Storybook